nonflow/class/README.md

 ## Configuration

 1. Create a `private.yaml` file with the necessary account information for authentication.
-2. Modify the `commands.yaml` file to include the commands you want to execute.
+2. Modify the `commands.yaml` file to include the commands you want to execute and any desired aliases.

 ## Note

 This project is designed to be extensible.
-You can add new modules and methods by creating new Python files and updating the `runner.py` script to import them.
+You can add new modules and methods by creating new Python files in the `python` directory and updating the `runner.py` script to import them.

 ## License